 - Up to $1,500 dollars as needed in fees for licensing data required to complete the proposed project;

-- All project PIs invited to become DataLab Affiliates;
+- All project PIs are invited to become DataLab Affiliates;

 EXPECTATIONS OF PARTICIPATING RESEARCHERS